-English, American, Postcolonial Literatures and Creative Writing
+English Literature and Creative Writing

 At Kent, we believe literature helps us imagine the changes we want to see in the world.
-Our socially conscious degree programmes encourage you to have a creative and critical voice.
+Our socially conscious programmes allow you to foster your critical thinking and creative talents, while preparing you for life in the 21st century.
 Your studies are guided and supported by active researchers and creative writers.

-Our degrees combine tradition and innovation.
-You can study Chaucer, 21stcentury writers, authors from around the world, and writings from literary and popular genres.
+Our project-based degrees combine tradition and innovation.
+You can study Chaucer, 21st-century writers, authors from around the world, and writings from literary and popular genres.
 This means you can follow your enthusiasms and tailor your degree to your interests.
 You're encouraged to express your ideas, and listen to others, which leads to thought-provoking debates.

-- Over 90% of final-year English students who completed the 2019 National Student Survey were satisfied with the teaching on their course. - Over 95% of English graduates who responded to the most recent national survey of graduate destinations were in work or further study within six months (DLHE 2017). - You can choose to study abroad for a year.
-Recent destinations include Prague, Madrid, New York and California. - You receive one-to-one essay feedback and have a personal academic adviser.
+- English at Kent was ranked 1st for research intensity and 25th overall (out of 106) in The Complete University Guide 2021. - You can choose to study abroad for a year.
+Recent destinations include Prague, Madrid, New York and California. - You receive one-to-one assignment feedback and have a personal academic adviser.